pedroarraes/springboot-to-quarkus/README.md

 Before starting the compilation process, let's verify that we have met all the requirements:

 1. *Java Development Kit (JDK):* Ensure that you have the required JDK version installed on your system.
-If you're compiling a Spring Boot application, you'll typically need JDK 8 or higher.
+If you're compiling a Spring Boot application, you'll typically need JDK 8.
 You can check your JDK version by running the following command in the terminal or command prompt:

 ```shell
 $ java -version